mpg-age-bioinformatics/cluster_first_steps/README.md

 ## Singularity

-Singularity (also known as Apptainer) enables container images for HPC.
+Singularity/Apptainer (also known as Apptainer) enables container images for HPC.
 In a nutshell, Singularity allows end-users to efficiently and safely run a docker image in an HPC system.

 An introduction to docker and how to generate your own images can be found [here](https://github.com/mpg-age-bioinformatics/mpg-age-bioinformatics.github.io/blob/master/tutorials/reproducible_multilang_workflows_with_jupyter_on_docker.pdf).
 More information on how to build docker images and best practices for writing Dockerfiles can be found [here](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) and [here](https://docs.docker.com/engine/reference/builder/), respectively.

-Singularity is available without loading a module from environment system.
-Images are loaded, converted and saved by the user.
-This means you can manage your images as files.
-Followings are some example operations.
+Singularity/Apptainer is directly available on our HPC (no neeed to load any module).

 Pull a docker image and convert to a Singularity image.
 The resulting Singularity image will contain the software and environment defined by the Docker image.
 ```bash